Top 10 Worst Music Genres

 First off, modern emo is all whiny and stuff, but the real emo was a lot different.
 Original emo was a music genre and was mostly not sad.
 In fact, it was quite a happy type of music.
 It was called emo because of the emotion the musicians put into their music, unlike pop singers who just sing what they are told to.

 Sunny Day Real Estate is a good example.
 They were original emo.
 Listen to their music and look at the actual band members.
-None of them have dyed their hair, wore eyeliner or anything like that.
+None of them have dyed their hair, worn eyeliner, or anything like that.
 Modern emo can be annoying, but if you're going to discuss a music genre, make sure you're clear about it.

-I do not enjoy songs that are all screaming, but if a song has a few lines of screaming, then it is very, very possible that it could be a good song.
-Bring Me the Horizon, Get Scared, Black Veil Brides, Sleeping with Sirens, etc., all have very talented singers in their bands.
+I do not enjoy songs that are all screaming, but if a song has a few lines of screaming, then it is very possible that it could be a good song.
+Bring Me the Horizon, Get Scared, Black Veil Brides, and Sleeping with Sirens all have very talented singers in their bands.

 When I think of screamo, I think of angst, madness, and anxiety, which is exactly what these artists are trying to express.
 The people who do this for a living have figured out how to make money by screaming, so they aren't total idiots.
 Moreover, it is incredibly difficult to execute good screaming for a song.